-A key implication of the collateral equilibrium is that the market will be endogenously incomplete.
+A key implication of the collateral equilibrium is that the market will be $endoge-nously\ incomplete$ .
 Even if the set of possible contracts J is large, if collateral is scarce, only a small subset of contracts will be traded in equilibrium.
 The key factor is the need for the seller of a contract to hold collateral.
 This is included in the marginal utility of selling a contract while it doesn't affect the marginal utility of buying a contract, creating a wedge between the marginal utility of the buyer and the seller.
 Therefore all contracts where, across agents, the highest marginal utility of buying the contract is less than the lowest marginal utility of selling the contract will not be traded.
-In addition, this implies that contracts where holding the collateral is of value to the agent selling the contract are more likely to be traded.
-Finally, due to the fact that the delivery on a contract is the minimum of the amount promised and the value of the collateral, it is better to have a high correlation between the promised payment and the value of the collateral.
+In addition, due to the fact that the delivery on a contract is the minimum of the amount promised and the value of the collateral, it is better to have a high correlation between the promised payment and the value of the collateral.

-Basic Example To illustrate some of the implications of the endogenous collateral requirement we now present an example from Geanakoplos (2003, 2010).
-The example restricts the set J of available financial contracts and only allows standard borrowing contracts, highlighting the effects of equilibrium leverage on asset prices in a static and dynamic setting.
+Basic Example.
+To illustrate some of the implications of the endogenous collateral requirement we now present an example from Geanakoplos (2003).
+The example restricts the set J of available financial contracts and only allows standard borrowing contracts, highlighting the effects of equilibrium leverage on asset prices in a static and dynamic setting. $^{16}$

-First consider a static setting with two periods t = 0, 1, two states in period 1 s = U, D, two goods $\ell = C, Y$ .
+First consider a static setting with two periods t=0,1, two states in period 1 s=U,D, and two goods $\ell=C,Y$ .
 While C is a storable consumption good, Y is an investment good (asset) paying 1 and 0.2 units of the consumption good in states U and D respectively.
-Agents are risk neutral, derive utility only from the consumption good and have non-common priors: Agent h has belief $\Pr[s = U] = h$ and agents are uniformly distributed on [0,1].
-Agents with higher h are therefore more optimistic about the asset than agents with lower h.
-This implies that there is a rational for trade since optimistic agents are natural buyers of the asset while pessimists are natural sellers.
+Agents are risk neutral, derive utility only from the consumption good and have non-common priors: Agent h has belief $\Pr[s=U]=h$ and agents are uniformly distributed on [0,1].
+This implies that there will be trade since optimistic agents with high h are natural buyers of the asset while pessimists with low h are natural sellers.